Walking over Lemons

 - A day of walking in the high mountains

-- A day in Granada exploring the Moorish city with Chris and architect Rafael Anderson.
-Plus lunch at a Granada restaurant
+- EITHER a day in Granada exploring the Moorish city with Chris and architect Rafael Anderson plus lunch at a leading Granada restaurant (Programme One)

-- Ham and wine tasting at Antonio’s bodega in Pampaneira
+- Ham and wine tasting in village bars and bodegas

-- Dining out at the area’s best restaurant
+- Dining out at a local village restaurant

 (Please note that we may have to modify the programme through changes in weather and other circumstances beyond our control.)

 Ferreirola is about the prettiest village in the western Alpujarra, and that’s where the enchanting Casa Ana is to be found.
 It’s just up the hill from our farm, and right in the middle of the best and most varied walking in the Alpujarra.
 There are spectacular high mountain walks amongst the dazzling botany of the Sierra Nevada with dazzling views of the highest peaks in the Peninsula.
 Lower down you can graze your way from village to village along ancient paths overhung by mulberries, walnuts and figs. Each season has something wonderful to offer: from sublime almond blossom in early spring, through the early summer flowers, the magical heat and light of high summer, and later the new snow on the mountains, the smell of woodsmoke in the villages, pomegranates and that ineffable melancholy light of autumn, and finally the onset of the cool sunny Alpujarran winter.
 There really is no better place to be.
 And all year round at Casa Ana the food and wine are of the best, with local seasonal based ingredients transformed by the alchemy of a gifted local chef into exquisite dishes to seduce the most jaded palate.
 As for the ambiance and conversation.. well, that's up to you and me.
-As for the walking, there's nothing too tough... although it is steep country and you should be in tolerable good shape and not of a wimpish disposition.
-There will be a day in Granada too, a little off-beat and unconventional, but I know you'll love it... there's a great deal more to the city than the impossibly over subscribed Alhambra... and we look forward to sharing it with you.
+As for the walking, there's nothing too tough... although it is steep country and you should be in tolerable good shape.
+We look forward to sharing this magnificent place with you.

 Walking: level of challenge

 Expect altitude gains of about 900 feet and 6 – 7 hours of walking per day.
+You need to be reasonably fit and used to country walking.
 Bring sensible clothing and good hiking boots.
 Hiking poles are useful.
 Sun hats, sun glasses, sun block and a water bottle are essential.

-Price includes bed and breakfast accommodation, 5 picnics or lunches, dinners, wines, excursions, local transport and guides.
-It does not include: flights, airport transfers, tickets to monuments (eg. in Granada), one lunch, some refreshments eg. coffee stops on walks.
+Price includes bed and breakfast accommodadion, 6 picnics or lunches, dinners and dinner wines, excursions, local transport and guides.
+It does not include: flights, airport transfers, tickets to monuments (eg. in Granada), drinks at lunchtime, some refreshments eg. coffee stops on walks.

 The walking groups are small so early booking is strongly recommended.